syncfusion-content/flutter-docs/Flutter/range-slider/labels-and-divisor.md

 ---
 layout: post
 title: Labels features in Syncfusion Flutter Range Slider | Syncfusion
-description: This section helps to learn about how to add labels and divisor in the range slider for flutter platform
+description: This section helps to learn about how to add labels and divisor in the range slider for Flutter platform
-platform: flutter
+platform: Flutter
 control: SfRangeSlider
 documentation: ug
 ---